 - Ready and eager to commit 5-10 hours per week for 5 weeks to learning tech

-- Commitment to review materials prior to the GHO (so you are prepared to address questions with classmates)
+- Commitment to review materials prior to the virtual meeting (so you are prepared to address questions with classmates)

 - Risk-takers attitude, inquiry-driven mentality, passion to optimize learning and differentiate instruction

 - Standard software assumed part of a typical ed tech set-up